bahrus/json-merge/README.md

 These components, xtal-insert-json and xtal-json-merge, enforce the declarative, side-effect free, XSS safe principles by insisting that the content is strictly compliant JSON.
 See [other examples of embedding JSON as part of the markup](https://www.ampproject.org/docs/reference/components/amp-bind).

-The JSON needs to be wrapped inside a script tag with type application/json, as shown below.
+If using a markup-centric framework, the JSON needs to be wrapped inside a script tag with type application/json, as shown below.

 ```html
 <xtal-insert-json>